mecha-hq/shellbits/README.md

 # Mecha Shellbits

-Atomic, self-contained, composable shell scripts and Makefiles to use for development and CI pipeline.
+Atomic, self-contained, composable shell scripts and Makefiles to use for development and CI pipelines.

-They are a library that can be used as is or as a reference for your own scripts.
+Shellbits is a library that can be used as is or as a reference for your own scripts.

 Ideally it will grow in a framework with its own rules and conventions.